ddlddl58/quickdose/README.md

 ### Calculation of nuclide specific outputs ###

 This step reads FLEXPART output for unit releases and calculates actual concentration and deposition fields of different nuclides including radioactive decay.
-The methodology of computing radioactive decay under assumption of constant concentra
+The methodology of computing radioactive decay under assumption of constant concentration and deposition within a given time step is described in this [ipython notebook]().

 ### Calculation of doses ###